 Normal, healthy children can be observed engaging in playful looking, exhibiting, touching, as well as pretend-intercourse or other forms of role-playing.
 A child will play alone if there are no playmates available, but through mutual play children learn improvisation, cooperation and negotiation.
 A child may even lie to parents or sneak away from adult surveillance (and risk a whipping) for the opportunity to enjoy sex play.
 There is much consensus that play in general, and fantasy play in particular, are educational (intellectually and/or emotionally).
 There is a scene in Lucile Hadzihalilovic’s beautiful film “Innocence,” in which a young girl finds a man’s glove in a theater and takes it home.
 Alone in her room at night, she puts the glove on her own hand and caresses her legs and thighs under her skirt, apparently pretending it’s a man’s hand.
 Pleasurable, certainly.
 Even “sexual” or “erotic” pleasure in some sense; but completely innocent.
 From the child’s point of view, she may be learning a very important lesson: not to be afraid of physical affection.

 When the children are the same age many people assume that sex play may be sensitive, mutually desirable and not exploitative.
-But when there is a significant difference in the age or level of maturity between the children is there an assumption or fear that the “power difference” makes insensitivity or exploitation likely.
+But when there is a significant difference in the age or level of maturity between the children there is an assumption or fear that the “power difference” makes insensitivity or exploitation likely.
 Some critics of sex play argue that when the “power difference” is great, as between a child and an adult, then insensitivity, coercion or exploitation are inevitable.
 Some early studies of selected population samples suggested that even an age difference of two years is likely to be harmful.
 But such studies have been criticized as suffering from selection bias.
 In some places abuse is defined strictly in terms of age difference, e.g. >5 years, so that even 14-year-olds who indulged in sex play with 9-year-olds are now on “sex offender” registries and will be for the rest of their lives.
 What is odd about the assumption of exploitation or harm is that the assumption isn’t made with non-sexual forms of play between different age groups.

 As far as I know the mysterious idea of “power difference” is unsupported by any valid empirical data.
 It’s quite possible that careful research on unbiased population samples would find the contrary to be true: the greater the difference in age between playmates the less likely insensitivity, coercion or exploitation occurs.
 For example, a retired grandparent whose sex drive is reduced and who has a lifetime of sexual experience behind her, may be a safer playmate than a young person’s same-age peers.